prajaktakolhe08/House_Price_Prediction/README.md

 2. Enter the required house features in the form.
 3. Click the "Predict Price" button.
 4. The predicted house price will be displayed on the results page.

+## Contact

+If you have any questions or would like to contribute, feel free to email me or connect with me on [Linkedin](https://linkedin.com/in/prajakta-kolhe08).

+⭐ **If you like this project, don't forget to give it a star!** ⭐